Personal Statement panic!

 To get started, why not read articles from newspapers, relevant magazines and online, for example:

 If you research any topic in a bit more depth, you can mention the ones you find particularly interesting as evidence in your Personal Statement.
-For example, if you want to be topical - does COVID-19 affect your subject area?
-If so, how?
+For example, you may be interested in a current legal case, a news story, or an exciting piece of new research - note down a couple of key points that you learned and include them in your statement.
+You can follow this up with anything you went on to read or research in a related area.

-If a university has been helpful enough to suggest books, podcasts or research you might find interesting, my advice would be to take a look, and I know it's last minute but at least start one book.
+If a university has been helpful enough to suggest books, podcasts or research you might find interesting, my advice would be to take a look and find a interesting book or two to read.
 For example:

 NB Oxford also has an entire collection of Very Short Introductions - they may be short but they still count as evidence!

-When you can, you might like to visit museums, art galleries and interesting buildings but many are still offering an online experience and this can count as evidence if it is relevant to your chosen course.
-There are amazing museum tours, gallery tours, live plays being streamed and the fabulous RIBA website for any architects out there.
-I have even been sent a link to a fabulous website for virtual tours of the best museums in Singapore - we live in a fascinating world, so get exploring!
+You might like to visit museums, art galleries and interesting buildings; many are still offering an online experience and this can count as evidence if it is relevant to your chosen course.
+There are amazing museum tours, gallery tours, and the fabulous RIBA website for any architects out there.
+We live in a fascinating world, so get exploring!

 You can also watch online talks - explore TEDtalks and find YouTube lectures or even university courses in your subject area – the internet is your friend!